top of page

 Merill Rural Network

-Merill adopts a 'HUB & SPOKE' model.
+Merill adopts a 'Hybrid Hub & Spoke' model.

 The model is possible thanks to relationships of mutual trust.